jmcclare/jmin/README.md

-# jmin Vim / Neovim Colour schemes #
+# jmin Vim / Neovim Color schemes #

-J-Min: A set of minimal Vim / Neovim colour schemes.
+J-Min: A set of minimal Vim / Neovim color schemes.

-J-Min colorschemes come in dark and light varieties.
+J-Min color schemes come in dark and light varieties.
 The default settings only highlight comments and strings (and some text formatting for HTML / Markdown).

-There is also an even simpler 2‐colour only version.
+There is also an even simpler 2‐color only version.

-It includes the following colour schemes:
+It includes the following color schemes:

 * `jmin-black`
 * `jmin-dark`
 * `jmin-light`
 * `jmin-white`
-* `jmin-2color` — Uses foreground and background colours only
+* `jmin-2color` — Uses foreground and background colors only
-* `jmin-simple` — Same as above, but only sets basic syntax colours
+* `jmin-simple` — Same as jmin-2color, but only sets basic syntax colors

-All of these work in full colour, 256 colour, 16 colour and 2 colour terminals.
+All of these work in full color, 256 color, 16 color and 2 color terminals.

 ## Installation ##